The majority of side effects of dietary supplements are benign.

 One of the prime facts about vitamins is that the health risks of dietary supplements are low.
 A fortunate consequence thereof is that the majority of side effects of dietary supplements are reversible and disappear, usually within a short time, once you stop taking the product or set of products.

-Here are the Top 10 Tips to avoid the negative side effects of dietary supplements...
+Here are the Top 10 Tips to avoid “vitamin mistakes” –that is, the negative side effects of dietary supplements...

 When you buy dietary supplements you want to be in a situation where the benefits of supplements are as large as possible -and, respectively, the risks as low as possible.